 which releases information quarterly on market analysis and Uganda Bureau of Statistics(UBOS) providing information on housing survey.
 We have also AREA-Uganda which was formed up to instil sanity in the property agency market especially; they do provide a lot of services from training to membership subscriptions with extended benefits.

 The real estate industry is not well regulated and anyone can wake up and all of a sudden is a real estate agent without training and licensing and besides the government is not even aware of your activities.

-From the reactions of the clients, it’s easy to note that many brokers take clients around houses they are not interested in and afterwards they find what they want; to me this is two way, it can either mean that brokers use it as a bait for the client to accept the best they have reserved at the end or its just a misconception of what the client wants, sometimes the client wants a particular house yet their finances can’t afford it.
-To me, I attribute this to information gap between these two.
+From the reactions of the clients, it’s easy to note that many brokers take clients around houses they are not interested in and afterwards they find what they want; to me, this is two way, it can either mean that brokers use it as a bait for the client to accept the best they have reserved at the end or it’s just a misconception of what the client wants, sometimes the client wants a particular house yet their finances can’t afford it.
+To me, I attribute this to the information gap between these two.

 - Property owners list their properties with a number of brokers making it difficult for brokers to take control of properties they are marketing (this normally forces them into short terms gains and quick deals which involve exploitation of unaware clients.
 Landlords in most times are not interested in signing agreements before they can see any tangible deal happening on the ground in such cases, charging inspection fee is guaranteed income for many even if the client doesn’t get what he/she wants.

 Despite such factors, there is no excuse as to why a broker should behave shrewdly, a good broker will realize such challenges and take them up as opportunities and the same can be said of the clients, it’s important for them to understand the environment they are operating in so they prepare themselves well for the field; it’s a jungle one has to enter when they are sober.